afwbkbc/glsmac/README.md

 below name in the configuration.
 You need to replace the path with your own path to the game.
 Then you are done and can run the game in Visual Studio.

+Alternatively, set working directory to that of your SMAC installation, it will work without arguments then.

 #### MinGW

 Building on Windows with MinGW is possible, but tricky.
 You need to install all those libraries manually, and also FreeGLUT.
 Double-check that you download libraries compiled for MinGW (and not MSVC).
 GLEW may need to be compiled from source (because they only ship MSVC version).
 Make sure to have threads-enabled version of MinGW.
 Maybe this guide will help you - https://github.com/induktio/mingw-glsmac

+### MSVC

-Building on Windows with MSVC is not supported and will probably require many changes to code to be compatible.
+Wasn't tested.
+Feel free to test, but I have feeling it will require many changes to code to be compatible.

 ### Launch

 Just run ./bin/GLSMAC <smac_directory>

+Or copy GLSMAC into your SMAC directory and run without arguments from there.

 ### Reporting problems

 If you encountered problem, first thing to try is to update to newest version, maybe it was already fixed.

+Next step is to try Stable branch.
+Main branch contains latest code that may be unfinished or partially finished, and/or contain bugs aswell.
+Stable branch is supposed to be consistent and bug-free.

+Until GLSMAC is v1.0 please do not comment on tiny glitches, sometimes I postpone them bit.
+Only important game-breaking bugs.

+Check existing issues, maybe this bug is already known.
+Then it would be nice if you comment on existing one with your system specs and maybe other details.

+If this feature was working correctly earlier - maybe you can find latest commit where it still worked, it will make fixing faster.

-If it fails to build: create issue with errors from build log
+If it fails to build: create issue with errors from build log.

-If it crashes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, type "r", make it crash, then type "bt" and create issue with this backtrace and steps to reproduce
+If it crashes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, type "r", make it crash, then type "bt" and create issue with this backtrace and steps to reproduce.

-If it freezes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, get to where it freezes, then press Ctrl+C, type "bt" and create issue with backtrace and steps to reproduce
+If it freezes: 1) use debug build 2) run gdb --args ./bin/GLSMAC <smac_directory>, get to where it freezes, then press Ctrl+C, type "bt" and create issue with backtrace and steps to reproduce.

-If it behaves incorrectly: create issue and specify: 1) steps to reproduce 2) expected behavior 3) actual behavior ; attach screenshots if needed
+If it behaves incorrectly: create issue and specify: 1) steps to reproduce 2) expected behavior 3) actual behavior ; attach screenshots if needed.

 Update: on Linux debug build will run inside gdb automatically, so just start it normally

-Upon loading of map debug build will also create files tmp/lastmap.seed, tmp/lastmap.gsm (map file) and tmp/lastmap.dump (full dump of initialized map), attach them too if your issue is related to map.
+If you're using debug build - it will create files tmp/lastmap.seed, tmp/lastmap.gsm (map file) and tmp/lastmap.dump (full dump of initialized map), attach them too if your issue is related to map.
 Make sure to gzip lastmap.dump, it's huge otherwise.

 ### Copyright disclaimer